vrnetlab/vrnetlab/README.md

 System requirements
 -------------------
+You need to run these docker images on a machine that has a docker engine and that supports KVM, i.e. you need a Linux kernel.

+Docker is available for OS X and it works by spinning up a Linux VM on top of the xhyve hypervisor.
+While this means that we do have a docker engine and a Linux kernel, we are unable to use this for vrnetlab as xhyve does not offer nested virtualization and thus we cannot run KVM in the VM running in xhyve.

+VirtualBox does not offer nested virtualization either.
+Parallels and VMWare supposedely do but I don't have access to those and can't test with.

-See the README file of each virtual router type for system requirements.
+See the README file of each virtual router type for CPU, RAM and disk requirements.

 Docker healtcheck